xjnine/GB-CVIs/README.md

 test-: The files starting with test are the optimization indicators used in the article.
 The three indicators ANCV, DCVI and LCCV are separate folders.

-HyperBallClustering_acceleration_v4: is the algorithm for obtaining the particle ball collection.
+HyperBallClustering_acceleration_v4: This file is the algorithm for obtaining the granular-ball collection.
 # run
 Files named beginning with test can be run directly.
 Be sure to modify the path of the dataset.